sbangalore/sbangalore.github.io/_posts/2019-11-20-cheatsheet-for-unix-commands.md

 ---
 published: true
 ---
-This is a quick cheatsheet for relevant UNIX commands!
-Enjoy :)
+This is a quick cheatsheet for relevant UNIX and VIM commands!

-When I say or, it means that there are 2 equivalent commands, not that you should type or.
+A couple of notes: first, you can access the Terminal through your UNIX computer.
+Second, when I say or, it means that there are 2 equivalent commands, not that you should type or.
 For example, you can move to the home directory using one of two commands: <span style="color:blue">cd</span> or <span style="color:blue">cd~</span>.
 You should not type <span style="color:blue">cd or cd~</span> into the terminal.

 **Basic Navigation**